openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp/README.md

     -m_td "<path>"               Required.
 Path to the Text Detection model (.xml) file.
     -m_tr "<path>"               Required.
 Path to the Text Recognition model (.xml) file.
     -m_tr_ss "<value>"           Optional.
 Symbol set for the Text Recognition model.
+    -tr_pt_first                   Optional.
+Specifies if pad token is the first symbol in the alphabet.
+Default is false -tr_o_blb_nm                   Optional.
+Name of the output blob of the model which would be used as model output.
+If not stated, first blob of the model would be used.
     -cc                          Optional.
 If it is set, then in case of absence of the Text Detector, the Text Recognition model takes a central image crop as an input, but not full frame.
     -w_td "<value>"              Optional.
 Input image width for Text Detection model.
     -h_td "<value>"              Optional.
 Input image height for Text Detection model.